s-matyukevich/raspberry-pi-os/docs/lesson02/linux.md

 #endif
 ```

-If [Virtualization Host Extensions (VHE)](https://developer.arm.com/products/architecture/a-profile/docs/100942/latest/aarch64-virtualization) are enabled via [ARM64_VHE](https://github.com/torvalds/linux/blob/v4.14/arch/arm64/Kconfig#L926) config variable and the host machine also supports them - `x2` then is updated with non zero value. `x2` will be used to check whether `VHE` is enabled later in the same function.
+If [Virtualization Host Extensions (VHE)](https://developer.arm.com/products/architecture/a-profile/docs/100942/latest/aarch64-virtualization) is enabled via [ARM64_VHE](https://github.com/torvalds/linux/blob/v4.14/arch/arm64/Kconfig#L926) config variable and the host machine supports them, `x2` then is updated with non zero value. `x2` will be used to check whether `VHE` is enabled later in the same function.

 ```
     mov    x0, #HCR_RW            // 64-bit EL1